 According to research by Paragon Mortgages – a buy-to-let mortgage specialist – landlords letting to students are very positive about the demand for their properties, with just over three-quarters of the landlords questioned viewing demand as either good or excellent.
 This finding is reinforced by a poll completed by National Landlord Association members, which found 70% of respondents reporting that future returns on their investment in student property look good.
-The feeling of optimism amongst landlords letting to student is positive, particularly with the decline in student numbers for the coming academic year due to the rise in tuition fees.
+The feeling of optimism amongst landlords letting to students is positive, particularly with the decline in student numbers for the coming academic year due to the rise in tuition fees.
 However, this sector of private rental should continue to do well, as long as the popularity of studying at university continues.

 Student buy-to-let – an attractive investment

-Renting to students, which is one of the largest specialist sectors in private rental, is attractive to landlords.
+Renting to students, which is one of the largest specialist sectors in private rental, is attractive to landlords who have calculated letting profits from students.
 Letting individual rooms to each tenant tends to mean that rental yields are higher than renting a whole house to say a family; typically net returns on student buy-to-let properties is 6.5%, which is significantly better than the buy-to-let market as a whole.
 Not only this, but generally landlords have a good experience of letting to students.
 Contrary to stereotypes, students behave well and are actually as a general rule very punctual when it comes to paying their rent, with a recent study showing that 71% of students were rated as either good or excellent in making prompt rental payments.
 Landlords also usually know several months in advance that they have tenants for the next academic year, as the intense competition for student accommodation means students tend to need to arrange accommodation early in the spring term.

 Benefits of the increase in international students